 The calculation itself is rather simple and straight forward.
 However, what’s more involved is the information that’s included in the analysis.
 The values you use for the analysis require more than simple assumptions.
 However, once you’ve gathered all relevant information, the calculation itself is relatively easy.

-ROI = (perceived value from purchase – actual cost of purchase)/(actual cost of purchase)
+ROI = (perceived value from purchase – actual cost of purchase) / (actual cost of purchase)

-6. Bringing it all Together
+Bringing it All Together

 Understanding all the criteria that goes into the analysis is just one half of what needs to be done.
 Now, you must use the information you know, and plug those values into the calculation.
 For instance, if the equipment will increase your production rate by 10% to 20%, and you know what additional revenue and profit that will generate, you now only need to place that data into the calculation.
 If your production will increase by 10% to 20% every day, then you can easily calculate your weekly, monthly and yearly increase in production, and additional revenue and profit generated.
 Take that value, and apply it to the portion of the calculation called “perceived value from purchase”.
 Now, you simply need to input the total cost of the capital expenditure.